Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/100_Series/113__MarketPrice__SessionManagement/ReadMe.txt

   - Sets the consumer name to "Consumer_3"
   - The Consumer_3 uses the Channel_3 channel name for using the RSSL_ENCRYPTED
 	channel type and the RSSL_SOCKET encrypted protocol type for both Linux and Windows platforms.
 Both the shared version of libcurl and the openssl libraries are needed to run this example.
+  - or sets the consumer name to "Consumer_4" in case of the WebSocket transport protocol
+  - The Consumer_4 uses the Channel_11 channel name for using the RSSL_ENCRYPTED
+	channel type and the RSSL_WEBSOCKET encrypted protocol type for both Linux and Windows platforms.
+Both the shared version of libcurl and the openssl libraries are needed to run this example.
   - Loads configuration information for the specified consumer name